 Operation of Orifice meter:

-- The fluid flows inside the Inlet section of the Venturi meter having a pressure P1.
+- The fluid flows inside the Inlet section of the Orifice meter having a pressure P1.

 - As the fluid proceeds further into the Converging section, its pressure reduces gradually and it finally reaches a value of P2 at the end of the Converging section and enter the Cylindrical section.

-- The differential pressure sensor connected between the Inlet and the and the Cylindrical Throat section of the Venturi meter displays the difference in pressure (P1-P2).
-This difference in pressure is in direct proportion to the flow rate of the liquid flowing through the Venturi meter.
+- The differential pressure sensor connected between the Inlet and the and the Cylindrical Throat section of the Orifice meter displays the difference in pressure (P1-P2).
+This difference in pressure is in direct proportion to the flow rate of the liquid flowing through the Orifice meter.

 - Further the fluid passed through the Diverging recovery cone section and the velocity reduces thereby it regains its pressures.
 Designing a lesser angle of the Diverging recovery section, helps more in regaining the kinetic energy of the liquid.